The Tai Chi Classics is a corpus of old texts in classical Chinese ascribed to various past masters, both mythical and historical.

 Five translations of the text next to each other

 Translations by Paul Brennan, Douglas Wile, Lars Bo Christensen, T.T.
-Liang, and Waysun Liao
+Liang, and Waysun Liao.

 PDF